 • Accompany your board with any utensils/ cutlery/ toothpicks if needed.

-• Pair your board with the right drinks to savor your food.
+• Pair your board with the right drinks to enhance your food experience.

 More Recipes to Include In Your Indian Charcuterie Board